Skip to main content

 That cycle lasted for years.
 The worst part wasn’t losing, it was knowing I should be better.

 I had the hours.
 I had the practice.
-I watched guides, copied pro settings, optimized configs, and adjusted sensitivity every other week like some cursed side quest that never ended, but eventually I realized something brutal: My setup wasn’t the weak link.
+I watched guides, copied pro settings, optimized configs, and adjusted sensitivity every other week like an endless side quest, but eventually I realized something brutal: My setup wasn’t the weak link.

 I was.